mivasi/VSCode_Explorer/README.md

 ## Known Issues

+* Fuzzy Find list is not sorted well
+* Start-up freezes if there are a massive amount of files in the workspace root

-None at present, but issues or requests are welcome on [Github](https://github.com/julwrites/VSCode_FileExplorer)
+Issues or requests are welcome on [Github](https://github.com/julwrites/VSCode_FileExplorer)

 ## Release Notes